mfijalkowska/COVID-Vaccine-Sentiment-Analysis/README.md

 ## 1. Getting Started

-In order to run the projects on your local machine follow these instructions
+In order to run the project on your local machine follow these instructions

 ### Get a copy